Azure/PSRule.Rules.Azure/docs/customization/enforce-codeowners.md

     Code ownership is implemented through [CODEOWNERS][1] in GitHub and [required reviewers][2] in Azure Repos.

 !!!
 Abstract
-    The following scenario shows how to create a custom rule to validate the path of artifacts.
+    The following scenario shows how to create a custom rule to validate the file path of code artifacts.
     The scenario walks you through the process so that you can apply the same concepts for similar requirements.

   [1]: https://docs.github.com/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners